linode/docs/docs/linode-writers-formatting-guide.md

 ### External Resources/More Information

-If you wish to provide links to external sites for the user to review after going through your guide, do so using the *extenral_resources* field in the [page header](#header).
+If you wish to provide links to external sites for the user to review after going through your guide, do so using the *external_resources* field in the [page header](#header).
 This will appear as a text block with links at the bottom of the page.

 >More Information
 >